-We brought new transparency rules into force as of 1 July 2019, with an implementation period until January 2020.
-This follows the Competition and Markets Authority's (CMA's) recommendation in December 2016 that the legal regulators deliver a step change in transparency standards to help consumers understand the price and service they will receive, what redress is available and the regulatory status of their provider.
+We brought our transparency rules into force as of 1 July 2019 following the Competition and Markets Authority's (CMA's) recommendation in December 2016 that the legal regulators deliver a step change in transparency standards to help consumers understand the price and service they will receive, what redress is available and the regulatory status of their provider.

-There are mandatory rules on price, service and redress transparency for all self-employed barristers, chambers and BSB entities, who must comply by providing information about price, service and redress on all their websites (this includes any individual websites which barristers operate separately to their chambers' website).
+There are general mandatory rules for all sole practitioners, chambers and BSB entities, who must comply by providing information about price, service and redress on all their websites (this includes any individual websites which barristers operate separately to their chambers' website).
 All sole practitioners, chambers and BSB entities, regardless of whether they operate a website or not, must ensure that this information is also available to consumers in an alternative format (such as a factsheet) on request

 - state that professional, licensed access and/or lay clients (as appropriate) may contact an individual barrister, chambers or BSB entity to obtain a quotation for legal services;